aosmn/proshop/Readme.md

 - Authentication using JWT
 - Payment using paypal
-- Photo uploads to server using multernpm package
+- Photo uploads to server using multer npm package

 ### Admin